spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 ### G. Time Series Imputation

-As shown in Figure 4, we randomly remove 95% observations as missing values, and we only have 14 volume observations (i.e., 14 blue dots) for the reconstruction.
+As shown in 6, we randomly remove 95% observations as missing values, and we only have 14 volume observations (i.e., 14 blue dots) for the reconstruction.
 The circulant matrix nuclear norm minimization can capture the global trends from partial observations.

 <br>